cloudvista/vaa/readme.md

 ## Analysis Scope

 #### VistA Traffic Analysis
-The VAA Analysis Team will analyze __all__ traffic of __all__ VistA clients of __all__ users of three VistA systems.
+The VAA Analysis Team will analyze *all traffic* of *all VistA clients* of *all users* of three VistA systems.
-The Analysis Team shall also provide __inter-VistA__ analysis distinguishing common VistA traffic patterns from VistA-specific traffic patterns.
+The Analysis Team shall also provide *inter-VistA traffic analysis*  distinguishing common VistA traffic patterns from VistA-specific traffic patterns.

-Traffic Analysis Report for each VistA shall characterize:
+Traffic Analysis for each VistA shall characterize:
 a)	User volume
 b)	Client types and volume of use
 c)	Connection volumes, frequency, and duration